chaimaezait/backendCoding/README.md

  you can specify the number of trending repo(either 100 or something else ) in swagger ui
 ## what was missed
 - The list of repos using the language
+## RESULT
+the result will be logged in console